FavebookSUTD/favebook_entrypoint/README.md

 For the database component of this, users have to first create an account.
 We set the column to be unique to ensure that users cannot create accounts with the same username and email.
 We do this by setting the sql column to `unique=True`.
 The codes can be found in `auth.py` and `models.py`

 Upon creation of an account or logging in, we create a JWT token which has an expiry.
-For development purposes we set this to 10 days.
+Currently, we set this to 10 days.
+We understand that the standard practice for expiry is anything between 3 days to 30 days.

 We also have a built in mechanism to handle user log outs and expired tokens.
 We create a table for revoked_tokens.
 Upon logging out or token expiry, the token will be added in as a row into the  `RevokedTokenModel` table.